We’re all one team

 - ensuring that the Board is comprised of a good balance of skills, experience, knowledge, perspective and varied backgrounds

 - only engaging search firms who are signed up to the Voluntary Code of Conduct for Executive Search firms

-- reporting annually on the Executive pipeline below the Board and the Board’s diversity, including progress being made on reaching the Board’s gender target
+- reporting annually on the diversity of the executive pipeline as well as the diversity of the Board, including progress being made on reaching the Board’s gender target.

 José Viñals, Chairman